The application process

 Here you can access the accommodation application form, see step-by-step details of applying for University-allocated accommodation and see what you need to do when you are offered a room.

-The first round of online applications for accommodation for new undergraduates for the 2017/18 academic year will open here from Thursday 1 June 2017, and will close on the guarantee deadline date of 31 July 2017.
+The first round of online applications for accommodation for new undergraduates are now open, and will close on the guarantee deadline date of 31 July 2017.

 Completing your application

 When you fill out your accommodation application you will need to complete the following sections of the form:

 - Name and contact details - it is essential that the email address you provide is vaild from the time of application until the weekend before you move into your University accommodation.
 Contact us if your email address changes during that time.

 - Accommodation preferences - your three preferred residences, the type of room that you would like, the maximum rent, and any other choices.
 See our choosing your accommodation page for full details.

 - Health and disability - any health issues you have, please do try and include anything we need to know - it is all treated in confidence.

 - Personal statement - you will be asked for a short personal statement that will help us to match you with suitable housemates.
 This is used to match you with other students who will share your flat or corridor.
 It is not looked at until after we allocate you a residence.
 You have a maximum of 1000 characters for your statement (including spaces), and should prepare this beforehand as otherwise the application can time out.

 For further information, read our FAQs on applying for accommodation.